 Key Differences between Hedge Funds and Mutual Funds

-The performance of Mutual Funds is measured relative to its relevant index.
-For example, S&P 500 Index or other similar mutual funds in that sector.
-Whereas Hedge funds are expected to make a profit even though the relative indexes are down.
+The performance of Mutual Funds is measured relative to its relevant index—for example, the S&P 500 Index or other similar mutual funds in that sector.
+In contrast, Hedge funds are expected to profit even though the relative indexes are down.

-Fees paid in case of Mutual Funds depend upon the percentage of Assets under Management.
-In case of hedge funds, there are fixed fees as well as incentive fees which are paid to the fund managers.
+Fees paid in the case of Mutual Funds depend upon the percentage of Assets under Management.
+In the case of hedge funds, fixed and incentive fees are paid to the fund managers.

-Where Mutual funds are not able to save their portfolio’s against declining markets, Hedge Funds are able to do so due to the various strategies used.
+Where Mutual funds cannot save their portfolios against declining markets, Hedge Funds can do so due to the various strategies used.

-You can say that performance of the Mutual funds is largely dependent on the direction of the Equity Markets.
-In case of Hedge funds, though, future performance is not drastically affected by the Equity market direction.
-Again the Credit goes to the amazing strategies used here.
+You can say that the performance of Mutual funds mainly depends on the direction of the Equity Markets.
+In the case of Hedge funds, though, future performance is not drastically affected by the Equity market direction.
+Again the credit goes to the amazing strategies used here.

 Benefits of Hedge Funds

-- Majority of hedge funds have amazing strategies crafted by their brainy Fund Managers.
-Due to this, funds are able to generate positive returns in both rising and falling equity and bond markets.
+- Most hedge funds have unique strategies crafted by their brainy Fund Managers.
+Due to this, funds can generate positive returns in both rising and falling equity and bond markets.

-- There are wide range of Hedge Funds Strategies available which will help you to meet your investment objective.
+- A wide range of Hedge Funds Strategies is available, which will help you meet your investment objective.

 - It is a long-term investment solution.

-The Management fee can be between 1%-2% and the Incentive fee can be up to 20%.
-Understand the fees properly as fees can highly impact your return on investment.
+- Know the Fees – The Management fee can be between 1%-2%, and the Incentive fee can be up to 20%.
+Understand the costs properly, as prices can greatly impact your investment return.

-Go through the fund prospectus and other related material properly.
-Make sure you understand the terms and conditions, the Risk involved, Strategies, Time horizon etc.
+- Understand the Fund Prospectus – Go through the fund prospectus and other related material properly.
+Ensure you understand the terms and conditions, the Risk involved, Strategies, Time horizon, etc.

-Understand the opportunities to redeem and the lock-up period properly.
+- Know Limitations, if any – Understand the opportunities to redeem and the lock-up period correctly.

-So that’s about Hedge Funds that I had to contribute.
-From what we have heard about Hedge funds till now we can say that hedge funds have brought innovative investment strategies in this Investing world.
+So that’s about what Hedge Fund that I had to contribute to.
+From what we have heard about Hedge funds until now, we can say that hedge funds have brought innovative investment strategies into this Investing world.
 It has given a new sense of excitement to the investment community.

-So what do you say, sounds like a great Investing idea?
+So what do you say, sounds like a wonderful Investing idea?